 Contact(s): Jason Fleener, DNR wetland habitat specialist, 608-266-7408

-Opening harvest dates for date-regulated waters are determined jointly by DNR and Chippewa tribal officials.
-All date-regulated waters are posted at access points at least 24 hours in advance of opening day.
-Unfortunately, many date-regulated waters will be closed for the 2017 season due to failed rice crops or poor rice conditions.
-These closures protect and replenish seed stock and help promote rice growth in future years.
+Opening harvest dates for date-regulated waters are determined jointly by DNR and tribal officials.
+All date-regulated waters are posted at access points at least 24 hours in advance of the opening day.

-To receive email updates regarding wild rice in Wisconsin, visit dnr.wi.gov and click on the email icon near the bottom of the page titled "subscribe for updates for DNR topics," then follow the prompts and select the appropriate distribution list.
+To receive email updates regarding wild rice in Wisconsin, visit dnr.wi.gov and click on the email icon near the bottom of the page titled "subscribe for updates for DNR topics" and follow the prompts and select the appropriate distribution list.